GoHypernet/Galileo-sdk/docs/src/landing_zone_main.rst

   location, then it will be utilized and the LZ will authenticate automatically without prompting the user.

+``--stations``   ``<COMMA SEPARATED LIST OF STATION IDS>`` At startup the Landing Zone will attempt to add itself to all of the stations represented by the station ids provided to this flag.
+If an attempt fails for any reason, then the Landing Zone will remain in any stations it was successfully added to before the failure, it will not attempt to add itself to any subsequent station ids in the list, and the LZ will exit.

 .. _landing_zone_main-tunnnel-overrides:

 ``--cloudflare-cert <FILE PATH>`` and ``--tunnel-hostname <TEXT>``